nesl/Acuity/README.md

 on any terminal, making sure to source the devel/setup.bash directory if it is not found.

 The separated point cloud should now be shown on RVIZ

+## Verifying HARK ROS Installation

+While the cam_launch1 program is running, open up a separte terminal and run `rostopic list`.
+You should see a list of all the published topics, one of which is `camera1/sources`

+To view all the sources in the scene